mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

 }
 ```

-The `ConfigurationResponse` table contains an `error` string that will be populated if there is an error during the configuration process.
-If the configuration is successful, the `error` field will be empty.
+The `ConfigurationResponse` table `error` string will contain a message if there was a problem processing the configuration request.
+The `error` field will be empty if configuration was successful.

 #### Python Example
 ```python